Bangsan Baking Market

 Garak Mall

 Garak Mall, formerly Garak Market, is a large public wholesale market that sells a large selection of meats, fresh and cheap seafood, and fruits and vegetables.
 This large market, which opened in 1985, measures in at 543,451 square meters (5,849,657 square feet).
+Each type of product is separated into its own section.
+There are sections for seafood, meat, fruits, and vegetables.

 Gwangjang Market

 Gwangjang Market, one of the oldest traditional markets in Seoul, is popular with foreign visitors looking to sample some of the best Korean street foods.
 If you are looking for an authentic Korean cultural experience, along with some of the best bindaetteok in the city, then look no further.
+The market, first established in 1905, is today the oldest remaining daily market in Korea.

 Hongdae Free Market

 The Hongdae Free Market is a fun and unique arts and crafts market where artists, performers, musicians, and visitors can interact face to face.
 Artists from all over Korea, and even from other countries, meet here each Saturday from March to November.
+These artists display and show visitors their own works of arts and crafts.

-Click here to read more about Hongdae Free Market.
+Read more about Hongdae Free Market

 Hwagae-gil Shoes Street

-Click here to read more about Hwagae-gil Shoes Street.
+Read more about Hwagae-gil Shoes Street

 Hwanghak-dong Flea Market

-Click here to read more about Hwanghak-dong Flea Market.
+Read more about Hwanghak-dong Flea Market

 Jungbu Dried Seafoods Market